devtut/generate/docs/python/bitwise-operators.md

 ## Bitwise Right Shift

-The `>>` operator will perform a bitwise &quot;right shift,&quot; where the left operand's value is moved right by the number of bits given by the right operand.
+The `>>` operator will perform a bitwise =right shift,= where the left operand's value is moved right by the number of bits given by the right operand.

 ```
 # 8 = 0b1000